YyzHarry/SV-RL/README.md

 # Harnessing Structures for Value-Based Planning and Reinforcement Learning

-This repository contains the implementation code for paper [Harnessing Structures for Value-Based Planning and Reinforcement Learning](https://arxiv.org/abs/1909.12255).
+This repository contains the implementation code for paper [Harnessing Structures for Value-Based Planning and Reinforcement Learning](https://openreview.net/forum?id=rklHqRVKvH) (__ICLR 2020, Oral__).

 This work proposes a generic framework that allows for exploiting the underlying _low-rank structures_ of the state-action value function (_Q_ function), in both planning and deep reinforcement learning.
 We verify empirically the wide existence of low-rank _Q_ functions in the context of control and deep RL tasks.